hibbitts-design/docsify-this/docs/README.md

 https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/cmpt-363/main/docs/222&homepage=week-01.md&toc-narrow=true

 **Including Code Blocks**
-Using [Prismjs](https://prismjs.com/) code blocks with syntax highlighting is supported for the languages [included with Docsify](https://docsify.js.org/#/language-highlight?id=language-highlighting) and as well bash, go, java, kotlin, php, python and swift.
+Using [Prismjs](https://prismjs.com/) code blocks with syntax highlighting is supported for the languages [included with Docsify](https://docsify.js.org/#/language-highlight?id=language-highlighting) and as well Bash, Go, Java, Kotlin, PHP, Python and Swift.
 To embed a code block use the Markdown standard of triple backticks and start the block with the name of the language, for example to embed a block of Javascript code with syntax highlight the following would be used:

 <pre>
 ```javascript